OurMachinery/themachinery-books/the_machinery_book/src/editing_workflows/physics.md

 ## Physics

 The Machinery integrates Nvidia's PhysX toolkit and uses it for physics simulation of entities.
 This section will not attempt to describe in detail how physics simulation works, for that we refer to [the PhysX documentation](https://docs.nvidia.com/gameworks/content/gameworkslibrary/physx/guide/Manual/Index.html).
 We will only talk about how physics is set up in The Machinery.

+**Table of Content**

+* auto-gen TOC;
+{:toc}

+## The physics simulation system

 The physics simulation system introduces two new assets: *Physics Material* and *Physics Collision* as well as four new components: *Physics Shape Component*, *Physics Body Component*, *Physics Joint Component*, and *Physics Mover Component*.

+### Physics Assets

 A *Physics Material* asset specifies the physical properties of a physics object: *friction* (how "slippery" the object is) and *restitution* (how "bouncy" the object is).
 Note that if you don't